Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 (see {{ctrl-pkt-ack}}, {{rtt}}).

 Continuous timeout should increase the RTO value.
-In SRT, a counter (RexmitCount) is used to track the number of continuous timeout:
+In SRT, a counter (RexmitCount) is used to track the number of continuous timeouts:

 ~~~
 RTO = RexmitCount * (RTT + 4 * RTTVar + 2 * SYN) + SYN
 ~~~

-On the receiver side, on a loss report sending, the interval of sending periodic NAK reports ({{packet-naks}}) is updated as follows:
+On the receiver side, when a loss report is sent, the sending interval of periodic NAK reports ({{packet-naks}}) is updated as follows:

 ~~~